Scale decomposition in compressible turbulence: Introduction

-Second, and more importantly, this paper provides the foundation for subsequent work in which we attempt to answer basic questions about the physics of compressible turbulence.
-While the classical ideas of Richardson, Kolmogorov, and Onsager form the cornerstone for our modern understanding of incompressible turbulence, there are no grounds for extending such a theory to compressible flows.
+Second, and more importantly, this paper provides the foundation for recent work \cite{Aluie11,AluieLiLi12} in which we addressed basic questions about the nature of the cascade in compressible turbulence.
+While the classical ideas of Richardson, Kolmogorov, and Onsager form the cornerstone for our modern understanding of incompressible turbulence, there had been no grounds for extending such a theory to compressible flows.
 The potent ideas of an inertial range and universality are often invoked without physical basis in compressible turbulence.
-Elementary questions on the possible existence of a scale-range which is immune from direct effects of viscosity and large scale forcing, on whether energy is transferred to small scales through a cascade process, and whether such a cascade is local in scale, all remain unanswered.
+Elementary questions on the possible existence of a scale-range which is immune from direct effects of viscosity and large scale forcing, on whether energy is transferred to small scales through a cascade process, and whether such a cascade is local in scale, had not been previously addressed.
 Resolving these questions is necessary to warrant the concept of an inertial range and to justify the existence of universal statistics of turbulent fluctuations.
 Furthermore, Kolmogorov's 4/5-th law for the energy flux is an exact result which has no counterpart in compressible turbulence.
 An analogous result would be essential for attempting to predict the scaling of spectra and structure functions.
+Recent progress in this regard has been encouraging; Falkovich {\it et al.} \cite{Falkovichetal10} derived a relation for compressible turbulence analogous to the Karman-Howarth relation for incompressible turbulence, and Galtier and Banerjee \cite{GaltierBanerjee11} derived an exact relation for the special case of compressible turbulence with an isothermal equation of state.